Groom Lake, Nevada

 What You Can Do

-The Extraterrestrial Highway (Nevada State Route 375) runs northwest from Las Vegas through Amargosa Valley and up through Rachel, the closest civilian settlement to the base (population approximately 50).
-The 98-mile highway was officially renamed in 1996 acknowledging the tourism angle.
-It’s a good desert drive: long straights, emptiness, occasional cattle grid, the Tikaboo Valley basin with Groom Lake visible in the far distance on clear days.
+The Extraterrestrial Highway (Nevada State Route 375) runs northwest from Las Vegas through Amargosa Valley and up through Rachel, the closest civilian settlement to the base, with a population of around 50 to 100 depending on the season.
+The 98-mile highway was officially renamed ET Highway in 1996.
+It’s a good desert drive: long straights, emptiness, the Tikaboo Valley basin with Groom Lake visible as a white smudge on clear days.

-The Black Mailbox (now replaced with a white one after the original became a tourist attraction) sits on a ranch on Route 375 about 8 miles south of Rachel.
-This is the landmark spot where people gather on clear nights to watch for unusual aerial activity.
-There are occasional sightings of things moving in ways that require second looks; there are also a lot of conventional flight test aircraft operating out of Edwards and the NTTR that look unusual if you’re not used to military aviation.
+The Black Mailbox, originally a regular ranch mailbox on Route 375 that became a pilgrimage spot for UFO watchers in the 1990s, was replaced with a white one after the original was stolen repeatedly.
+It still marks the spot about 8 miles south of Rachel where people gather at night to watch for unusual aerial activity.
+There are genuine sightings of aircraft behaving in ways that require second looks; there are also many conventional flight test aircraft operating from Edwards and the NTTR that look unusual if you’re unfamiliar with military aviation.

-The boundary: Orange signs on dirt roads off Route 375 mark where federal land begins.
-Security — camouflaged vehicles, motion sensors, armed patrols — is real and responsive.
-People who cross the boundary get detained, then arrested, then face federal charges.
-In September 2019, a social-media-organized “Storm Area 51” event was planned and then redirected into two music festivals in Rachel and Hiko when the organiser reconsidered the logistics of encouraging people to charge a military facility.
-Roughly 1,500 people showed up to the festivals.
-Don’t cross the boundary.
+The boundary: Orange and white signs on dirt roads off Route 375 mark where federal land begins.
+Security is genuine: camouflaged vehicles, motion sensors, armed patrols.
+People who cross get detained, then arrested, then face federal charges and fines starting at $600.
+The “Storm Area 51” event in September 2019, organized on social media to encourage people to rush the base, was reconsidered by its own organiser and redirected into two music festivals in Rachel and Hiko.
+About 1,500 people attended the festivals.
+The boundary remains exactly where it was.

 Rachel